lsst/LDM-PMT/index.rst

 LSST is now in construction, funded through NSF MREFC.
-The planning process has to conform to all government standards and requirements, including mandated Risk and Earned Value Management System (EVMS).
+The planning process has to conform to all government standards and requirements, including mandated Earned Value Management System (EVMS).

 The team responsible for delivering the LSST DM Software is approaching 100 engineers and scientists, and is highly distributed geographically.
 It is essential all processes are robust